Hxxxz0/RMDM/README.md

 ## 📢 NEWS

 🎉 **[NEW!]** Our paper has been **accepted** by **ACM MM BNI 2025** as an **Oral Presentation**! 🏆
 🔓 **All code is now available** — Ready for researchers and practitioners to explore and build upon our work! 💻
+🎯 **Pre-trained model weights are now available** — Download from Baidu Netdisk: [Link](https://pan.baidu.com/s/14p0aofKzp0jhreg-9NMKdQ) (Code: dnd4) 📦

 ## 🌟 Project Highlights